xyang2002/stargan/README.md

 New: StarGAN v2 is available at https://github.com/clovaai/stargan-v2

 **You can run the code directly [here](https://www.kaggle.com/code/xyang2002/stargan-299fac).
-We have modified some code problems that existed in the original training process.**
+We have modified some errors that existed in the original training process.**

 This repository is forked from the official PyTorch implementation of the following paper:
 > **StarGAN: Unified Generative Adversarial Networks for Multi-Domain Image-to-Image Translation**<br>